mduckham/pnkg/src/README.md

 ### Extracting data from Australian composite gazetteer

-To add extract the gazetteer from the [ICSM Australian Composite Gazetteer](https://placenames.fsdf.org.au/), you can use `./conversion/extract_from_ICSM.py`.
+To extract the gazetteer from the [ICSM Australian Composite Gazetteer](https://placenames.fsdf.org.au/), you can use `./conversion/extract_from_ICSM.py`.
 Instructions and parameters provided in the [Python code](conversion/extract_from_icsm.py).

 ### Geographic coordinates in WKT format